xmc-aalto/elmo/README.md

 2. [Towards Memory-Efficient Training for Extremely Large Output Spaces – Learning with 500k Labels on a Single Commodity GPU (ECML 2023)](https://github.com/xmc-aalto/ecml23-sparse)

 ## Citation
-If you find our work/code useful in your research, please cite the following:
+If you find our work, code, or the `LF-Paper2keywords-8.6M` dataset useful in your research, please cite the following:
 ```bibtex
 @inproceedings{
 zhang2025elmo,